How to use Snap to split screen on Windows 11

 Activate the Snap master switch

-• Show snap layouts when I hover over a windows’s maximize button - enables the Snap layouts feature
+• Show snap layouts when I hover over a window’s maximize button - enables the Snap layouts and Snap suggestions features.

-• Show snap layouts that the app is part of when I hover over the taskbar buttons - treats a snap layout like a separate group, allowing you to get back to that view
+• Show my snapped windows when I hover over taskbar apps, in Task View, and when I press Alt+Tab - treats a snap layout like a separate group, allowing you to get back to that view.

-Do you like the Snap layouts in Windows 11?
+Do you use the Snap to split screen in Windows 11?

-We like the new Snap layouts because they allow us to split our screen into three columns, which we didn’t get in previous versions of the operating system.
-However, we prefer using the cursor whenever we split the screen in half.
+I like the Snap layouts because they allow me to split my screens into multiple columns.
+However, I prefer using the cursor whenever I split the screen in half.
+Also, as you know now, I’m not a fan of Snap suggestions.
 What about you?
-Do you like the Windows 11 Snap layouts?
-How do you split the screen on Windows 11?
-Let us know in the comments.
+Do you like the Windows 11 Snap feature?
+How do you split the screen on your Windows 11 computer?
+Do you prefer using split screen shortcut keys instead of your mouse?
+Let me know in the comments.